William Frederick Harris: Biography

 After World War II, Harris remained in the Marines.
 He married Jeanne Lejeune Glennon in 1946 and had two daughters.

 He was recalled to active duty during the Korean War.
 He was the commanding officer of Third Battalion, Seventh Marines, First Marine Division (Reinforced) in the Korean War.
 During the breakout in the Battle of Chosin Reservoir, his unit stayed behind as a rear guard to protect retreating forces.
 Despite heavy losses, Harris rallied his troops and personally went into harm's way during the battle.
 Harris was last seen by American forces on December 7, 1950, walking and carrying two rifles on his shoulders.
 He was listed as missing in action, but after the war when former POWs had neither seen nor heard of him, Harris was declared to be dead.
 He was awarded the Navy Cross in 1951 for his actions at Chosin.
 Because of his penchant for escape and survival exhibited during World War II, his peers and family were reluctant to accept his death.
 A superior officer held on to his Navy Cross for a number of years, expecting to be able to give it to Harris personally.

-Remains thought to be his were eventually recovered and interred at Pisgah Presbyterian Church Cemetery, Versailles, Kentucky.
+Remains thought to be his were eventually recovered.
 His family doubted the remains were his, and conclusive testing using DNA had not been attempted as of 2014.